loopbackio/loopback-next/docs/site/DEVELOPING.md

 - Install/link dependencies
 - Transpile TypeScript files into JavaScript
 - Run mocha tests
-- Check lint (tslint and prettier) issues
+- Check lint (eslint and prettier) issues

 If all steps are successful, it prompts you to publish packages into npm repository.